zhongxingdou/mayjs/readme.md

 	</body>
 </html>
 ```
-## export May.js keyword-like function to global object
+## Export May.js keyword-like function to global object
 ```javascript
 M.exportDSL(M.global);
 //so you will got $class $module $interface $fn ...
 ```

-## methodize
+## Methodize
 ```javascript
 //in may.js, 'Pure function' means the function which does not refer to this object function capitalize(string){